No Progress in Increasing Black Faculty at Harvard University

 But the university system is now facing a $564 million budget shortfall.
 One measure being taken to close the budget gap is to reduce systemwide enrollments by 40,000 students.

-Coupled with this planned reduction in total enrollments is the fact that there has been a whopping 53 percent increase in applications to the CalState system this year compared to the level a year ago.
+Coupled with this planned reduction in total enrollments is the fact that there has been a whopping 53 percent increase in applications to the CalState system this year compared to the level from a year ago.
 As a result, the competition for places at the 23 CalState campuses has become intense.

 And we remind the reader that because of California law, race cannot be considered a factor in the admissions process at state universities in California.
 Therefore, blacks who tend to have lower SAT scores and high school grade point averages than whites will have more difficulty securing a place at these universities.